kaievns/the-log/posts/lead/the-estimations-trap.md

 ## To a manager

 Well, hello there.
-Since you've made it to management, chances are you're not dumb and will be less prone to refuting factual information.
+Since you've made it to management, chances are you're smart and will be less prone to refuting factual information.
 So, I'll be blunt with you here.
 A manager has one job, to make sure that resources are applied optimally.
 And if your "management style" is rooted in estimations, you won't be doing a stellar job at it.
 Here is why.

-Due to the mathematical model I've described above, chances that you team's estimations will be accurate and precise are pretty slim.
+Due to the mathematical model I've described above, chances that your team's estimations will be accurate and precise are pretty slim.
 The only people who deliver their projects consistently on time and budget is the US army; and they do that by grossly overestimating everything that moves.
-For a business entity that's an F in resources allocation, which is basically your job description.
+For a business entity that's an **F** in resources allocation, which is basically your job description.

-You obviously can't underestimate requirements, because that's a straight up F in management.
+You obviously can't underestimate requirements, because that's a straight up **F** in management.
 So, you're most likely to try pushing the team to find some form of a reasonable middle ground in their estimations.
 Due to the math I've described above it will fail roughly 60% of the time.
-When your efforts will eventually piss off enough senior engineers on the team, you will start paying roughly $70-100k per person for replacements in cash money, all while delaying your project even further.
-And yes, that's an F in management.
+When your efforts will eventually piss off enough senior engineers on the team, you will start paying roughly $50-70k per person for replacements in cash money, all while delaying your project even further.
+And yes, that's an **F** in management.

 So, repeat after me "estimations is a form of budgeting".
 While budgeting works great in civil engineering, it is completely counterproductive in software